Samhain – Present Day

 ‘Today,’ he intones to the class, ‘is Halloween.
 An opportunity for some harmless fun.
 Behind these modern celebrations, however, exist stories of old beliefs.
 Superstitions that led, over three hundred years ago, to a terrible event in this village.
 I’d like to discuss the lessons we can learn from the behaviour of our forebears.
 Mizzy, perhaps, you can tell us your feelings on this.’

 Mizzy has been dreading this moment, being the centre of attention for the whole class.
 Flicking her long red hair over her shoulder, she looks up and feigns surprise, ‘Sir?’

-‘Not really, Sir, I mean, people had irrational fears then, didn’t they?
-Believed in magic and all that, and they picked on an old lady.
+‘Not really, Sir.
+I mean, people had irrational fears then, didn’t they?
+Believed in magic and all that, and then picked on someone they thought practised it.
 Sad and all that, but it was a long time ago.’